darksharkmark/ToyRobot/README.md

 - Focusing on code readability over effeciency
 - makes use of the std library where appropriate

+## Improvements
+- State can stored as a file or other means if necesarry

 ## Known Issues
 - Release x64 will not build
+- Some tests are failing, I have left them in as talking points about the program